 What is a Last Will and Testament?

-A last will and testament, often simply referred to as a “will,” is a legal document that communicates your wishes regarding your estate and dependencies after your death.
+A last will and testament, often simply referred to as a will, is a legal document that formally outlines your instructions fot thr management and distribution your estate and dependents after your death.
 It represents your last words and should outline the following:

 Your estate encompasses all your assets, including property, finances, vehicles, investments, jewelry, art, and any other items of value.
 Having a will ensures your estate is handled as you intended, taking care of your loved ones even when you no longer can.